lunartechfreek/pawfect-pups/TESTING.md

 I deployed my website very early on to github pages whilst only the header and footer were complete.
 I did this to make sure that it was displayed as expected and if necessary this would have gave me the opportunity to fix these issues early on.
 Luckily I did not encounter any issues upon deployment.

-Once i had done this i was able to deploy it on a real phone so i tested it on my iphone 13 pro max regualarly.
+Once I had done this I was able to deploy it on a real phone so I tested it on my iphone 13 pro max regualarly.
 When doing this i encountered my bug mentioned in the Issues section where the text on the about page.

 Since deploying the website through github pages and through the help of family and friends my website has been deployed on a variety of physical devices including: